qiboteam/qibocal/doc/source/protocols/signal/time_of_flight.rst

 Time Of Flight (Readout)
 ========================

-In this section, we present the time-of-flight experiment for qibocal.
+In this section, we present the time-of-flight experiment for qibocal (see Fig.12 :cite:p:`gao2021practical`).

 In the `time of flight` experiment, we measure the time it takes for a readout pulse to travel to the qubit and back, being acquired by the control instrument ADCs.

-Carefully calibrating this delay time is important to optimize the readout length.
-In particular, it is useful to acquire for a duration equal to that of the pulse, where it is possible to see differences (in amplitude and phase) between the two states of a qubit.
+Carefully calibrating this delay time is important to optimize the readout.
+In particular, it is useful to acquire just for the duration of the readout pulse, where differences between the two states really appear (both in amplitude and phase).

 The parameters for the experiment are :class:`qibocal.protocols.signal_experiments.time_of_flight_readout.TimeOfFlightReadoutParameters`, namely the amplitude of the readout pulse (if it is not set, the runcard one is used) and an integer that is used as the window size for a moving average.